Who

 All levels of the Sammons Center are accessible to wheelchair users and others with special needs.
 The North Meadows Hall doors and the main front entry doors are fully wheelchair accessible and equipped with automatic door openers.
 From the sidewalk on Harry Hines Blvd., an accessible ramp is located at the northwest corner of the building.
 Handicap parking is available in the Center lot.
 All restrooms have fully accessible stalls.
 Certified service animals are welcome.

 Guests typically wear casual, comfortable clothing.
-Sammons Jazz: A reception including beverages on the second floor from 6:00 pm to 7:00 pm.
-Table seating for 2 – 8 people (first-come, first-served).
-Sammons Cabaret: Reception with beverages from 7:00 pm to 8:00 pm on the second floor, followed by the concert in Kurth Hall at 8:00 pm.
+Sammons Jazz: A reception including beverages on the second floor from 6:00 PM to 7:00 PM.
+Table seating for 2 – 8 people (first come, first served).
+Sammons Cabaret: Reception with beverages from 7:00 PM to 8:00 PM on the second floor, followed by the concert in Kurth Hall at 8:00 PM.
 Beverages are allowed in Kurth Hall; seating provides small side tables to hold your beverage.
 Most concerts include a brief intermission.
-Sammons Discovery: Beverages in Meadows Hall beginning at 7:30 p.m. when doors open; music begins at 8:00 p.m.; open seating.
+Sammons Discovery: Beverages in Meadows Hall beginning at 7:30 PM when doors open; music begins at 8:00 PM; open seating.

 Sammons Jazz, Cabaret, and Discovery: Complimentary valet and beverages.